 About the food: Like in Laos you can’t expect a big variety in rural, non-touristy areas but at least the soups are tasty, still a little small though.
 And always a bottle of fish-sauce in the table!

 I already knew from other cyclists that cycling into Bangkok was not going to be fun, so when the busy traffic started 60km outside of the city I decided to get it over with quick and made the 190 kilometers full.
 So, I arrived in Bangkok at 22 pm totally wrecked, slightly sun-burned and with my shirt stiff from all the salt.
 I think I drank 9 liters of water on that day.

 This is also on the way out of Bangkok.
+You see, lots of motorbikes and a lot of standing around.
 I think it’s a Buddhist thing to put food sacrifice somewhere on the road.
 They even put a straw, nothing halfway!

-Mother nature decided to provide me with a decent head wind for the next 500km (and still ongoing).
-Here in the salt fields south of Bangkok, totally exposed to the wind and no shade at all.
-I have to mention that this wind was around 30 degrees, so not refreshing at all.
+When I finally got out of Bangkok mother nature decided to provide me with a decent head wind for the next 500km (and still ongoing).
+This photo I took in the salt fields south of Bangkok, where you are totally exposed to the wind and there’s no shade at all.
+I have to mention that this wind was warm and not refreshing at all.